 If you want a data-driven argument backed by a great degree of research, look elsewhere.
 This is a book full of bold, plausible but unsubstantiated claims, and lots of dunking on Boomers (before it was cool).1

 Strauss and Howe argue that time is a flat circle:

 Over the past five centuries, Anglo-American society has entered a new era—a new turning—every two decades or so.
-At the start of each turning, people change how the feel about themselves, the culture, the nation, and the future.
+At the start of each turning, people change how they feel about themselves, the culture, the nation, and the future.
 Turnings come in cycles of four.
 Each cycle spans the length of a long human life, roughly eighty to one hundred years, a unit of time the ancients called the saeculum.
 Together, the four turnings of the saeculum comprise history’s seasonal rhythm of growth, maturation, entropy, and destruction:

-- The First Turning is a High, an upbeat era of strengthening institutions and weakening individualism, when a new civic order implants and old values regime decays.
+- The First Turning is a High, an upbeat era of strengthening institutions and weakening individualism, when a new civic order implants and the old values regime decays.

 - The Third Turning is an Unraveling, a downcast era of strengthening individualism and weakening institutions, when the old civic order decays and the new values regime implants.

 - The Fourth Turning is a Crisis, a decisive era of secular upheaval, when the values regime propels the replacement of the old civic order with a new one.

 People both shape and are shaped by history.
 So these turnings are driven by generational archetypes, as follows:

 - A Prophet generation grows up as increasingly indulged post-Crisis children, comes of age as the narcissistic young crusaders of an Awakening, cultivates principle as moralistic mid lifers, and emerges as wise elders guiding the next Crisis.